10 Different Types of Karate Explained

 This type of karate helps you learn self-defense, become in better shape, and become more physically active.

-Enshin’s Advantages includes:
+Enshin’s Advantages include:

 • Encouraging physical fitness